 While on the boat ride through Monte Cristi’s National Park to Isla Cabra (#2 on the list), ask your boat driver to stop by the mangroves so you can swim/walk up close to them.
 You can also stop by a cute wooden post for lunch between the mangroves, and then swim at one of the “natural pools”.
 The natural pools are spots along the canal of mangroves with crystal clear and shallow water.
 Don’t forget your snorkeling gear!

 5) The House/Museum of Maximo Gomez

-6) Parque Central, Reloj de Monte Cristi, Villa Dona Emilia (Central Park, Monte Cristi Clock, Victorian houses in town)
+6) Main Square: Parque Central, El Reloj de Monte Cristi & Villa Dona Emilia

 Did you know that a lot of North America’s salt comes from the Monte Cristi’s salt pans?
 If you’ve never seen how salt is produced, it may interest you to stop by one of the many salt pans in Monte Cristi to see how salt is collected and dried from sea water!

 8) Marine Manatee Sanctuary (Estero Hondo)